superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 [Darpa.Drone.Hardware.Block.Diagram.pdf](https://github.com/user-attachments/files/17581360/Darpa.Drone.Hardware.Block.Diagram.1.pdf)

 The linked document contains the hardware block diagram created in Visio, centering on the drone and the computer.
 This visual breakdown outlines the division of our systems, focusing on the communication paths and additions between these components.
 We decided to omit the controller from the diagram, as no modifications are being made to it.
-As a result, the diagram shows the systems of the Computer and Drone.
+As a result, the diagram shows the computer and drone systems.

 ### Operational Flow Chart